 Finally, the icing on the cake.
 Piroctone Olamine shampoos, when compared to traditional Zinc Pyrithione shampoos, are proven to increase hair shaft thickness and help to reverse hair thinning commonly associated with dandruff and Seborrheic Dermatitis.

-Accompanying the Bioderma Nodé P – Apaisant anti-dandruff shampoos primary antifungals is dead skin softening Salicylic Acid.
-A skincare ingredient able to gently, over time, exfoliate away existing dandruff flakes and prevent the build-up of new ones.
+Accompanying the Bioderma Nodé P – Apaisant anti-dandruff shampoos primary antifungal is dead skin softening Salicylic Acid.
+A skincare ingredient is able to gently, over time, exfoliate away existing dandruff flakes and prevent the build-up of new ones.
 It even increases the efficiency of the anti-fungal agents by increasing skin penetration.

 It seems like Bioderma have seb derm efficacy covered, however, can they back up those sensitive scalp claims?

 Looking at the Bioderma website, this shampoo’s specific efficacy for sensitive and irritated scalps is a consequence of D-Panthenol, a moisturizing ingredient often described as a humectant i.e. an ingredient able to attract and bind water molecules.

 Bioderma states, ‘The dermatological agent D-Panthenol provides immediate relief thanks to its soothing, moisturizing and coating properties’.
 All statements correctly describe the well-known effects of Panthenol.

 Skin is often irritated and sensitive when its barrier function is impaired.
 If there are areas of your scalp that are dry and or flaky, your skin’s barrier function is impaired.
 Rehydrating and coating the surface of your scalp helps skin re-establish a healthy barrier.
 Published studies also demonstrate Panthenol’s effectiveness for atopic dermatitis, a condition sharing several similarities to dandruff and seb derm.
 Alongside Panthenol, there are several other ingredients also able to soothe, hydrate, and help your skin barrier re-establish itself;